kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 ![](BFS_CC/bfs_omp_su.png)

+From the plot above, we see that in general, speed up with open mp is high (remains between 11 -13.5).
+The speed up initially increases sharply when utilizing between 2 to 4 nodes.
+This makes sense, because the serial time to compute will increase while parallel execution time will not be as high since parallelizing the loops will reduce time to compute.
+However, there is a slight slowdown in speed up after 4 cores.
+We may see this because eventually the parallelized code will reach maximum speed up, i.e. more points to each processor slows it down.
+In addition, the time for each processor to communicate to each other increases, and synchronization overhead may increase.

 # Closeness Centrality

 Closeness Centrality finds the most central node in a graph.
 It is very useful for analyzing large networks, such as social networks.